 For example, if a site about legal services gets many of its backlinks from sites selling off-brand electronics, Google will be quick to realize that those links likely aren’t legitimate votes of confidence.

-The lesson: Don’t seek out backlinks from sites that are totally irrelevant to your own.
+The lesson: Don’t seek out backlinks from unrelated sites.

 In with the Good, Out with the Bad (Links)

-Every SEO practitioner wants to master the art of advanced link building for better rankings and more visitors, but low-quality links from low-quality sources aren’t the way to do it.
+Every SEO professional wants to master the art of advanced link building for better search engine rankings and more visitors, but low-quality links from low-quality sources aren’t the way to do it.

-To truly refine your SEO strategy, you’ll benefit from learning what bad links are and how to eliminate them.
-Trust us, your rankings and site authority will thank you in the end.
+To truly refine your search engine optimization strategy, you’ll benefit from learning what bad links are and how to eliminate them, as well as what natural links are and how to earn them from relevant sites.
+Trust us, your rankings and domain authority will thank you in the end.

 Image credits